-30. Proxy Access proposals: How will ISS evaluate a board's implementation of proxy access in response to a majority supported shareholder proposal?
+35. Proxy Access proposals: How will ISS evaluate a board's implementation of proxy access in response to a majority-supported shareholder proposal?

-Under our Board Responsiveness policy guidelines, ISS will evaluate a board's response to a majority supported shareholder proposal for proxy access by examining whether the major points of the shareholder proposal are being implemented.
+ISS will evaluate a board's response to a majority- supported shareholder proposal for proxy access by examining whether the major points of the shareholder proposal are being implemented.
 Further, ISS will examine additional provisions that were not included in the shareholder proposal in order to assess whether such provisions unnecessarily restrict the use of a proxy access right.
 Any vote recommendations driven by a board's implementation of proxy access may pertain to individual directors, nominating/governance committee members, or the entire board, as appropriate.